jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/40_composing_generators.md

 <style class='before-speaker-note'></style>

 * Another difference is in whether or not list contents are labeled.
 * To generate a random value from 2 generators, FsCheck's `Gen.OneOf` takes 2 parameters, while Clojure spec `s/or` takes 4 – twice as many parameters.
-This is also true of homogeneous tuples with `s/cat`.
+This is also true of same type tuples with `s/cat`.
 Both produce similar unlabeled data, but in Clojure the values can be run 'backwards' through a spec to produce labeled data.
 This is called conformance.
 * The Clojure "alternative" generator, the card classification example, produces a single card that matches one of the specs.
 The "extra" parameters provide labels for "conforming" a value, a process similar to destructuring.
 This is out of scope for data generation (and this talk), but it can sure come in handy to switch behavior based on which spec matches.
 * For the tuple example, a vector is returned containing a value matching each spec in order; the "extra" parameters also provide labels when conforming a value for destructuring or runtime introspection.